bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     r = p.multi_line('xs', 'ys' source=source)
     tool = FreehandDrawTool(renderers=[r])

-The tool will automatically modify the columns on the data source corresponding to the ``xs`` and ``ys`` values of the glyph.
+The tool automatically modifies the columns on the data source corresponding to the ``xs`` and ``ys`` values of the glyph.
 Any additional columns in the data source will be padded with the declared ``empty_value``, when adding a new point.
 Any newly added patch or